EricFram/EricFram.github.io/_posts/2016-09-29-What-Is-Limitless-Fortune.md

 ##Technical##

-Limitless Fortune was my first mostly solo development project, and since I am pretty comfortable working with [AngularJS](https://angularjs.org/)/[Ionic](http://ionicframework.com/), I decided to go with that.
+Limitless Fortune was my first mostly solo major coding project, and since I am pretty comfortable working with [AngularJS](https://angularjs.org/)/[Ionic](http://ionicframework.com/), I decided to go with that.
 Even though these frameworks are not normally well-suited for game development, they actually work great for a management simulation game like Limitless Fortune.
 The game includes a lot of UI, so being able to build menus with HTML/CSS rather than some other proprietary method saved me a ton of time.

 The game stores all gameplay data, including the current game and any high scores, in a sqlite database.
 Any time the user makes a change, that change is automatically stored.
 This way, users who get interrupted while playing or something like that will not lose any of their progress.